unixorn/git-extra-commands/README.md

 An zsh plugin that packages some extra git helper scripts I've found.
 I didn't write these, and they each have whatever licensing is included in the file.
 This doesn't actually require zsh, but packaging as a plugin makes it more convenient for me since I'm dealing with multiple machines.

-If you wrote one of these and want it removed from this repository, please file an issue against the repo and I will remove it.
+If you wrote one of these and want it removed from this repository, please either make a PR or file an issue against the repo and I will remove it.

 ## Installing